5G Network on Wings: A Deep Reinforcement Learning Approach to the UAV-based Integrated Access and Backhaul: System Model and Problem Formulation

-As mentioned before, the UAV-BS works as an IAB node in the current scenario.
-It will measure the wireless link to the six macro-BSs and select one with the best link quality as its donor-BS.
-Once the wireless backhaul link between the UAV-BS and its donor-BS is established, the three sectors of the UAV-BS will share this wireless backhaul link and provide access service to both normal users and MC users.
-For the users served by the UAV-BS, the corresponding throughput depends not only on the access link but also on the wireless backhaul link.
+As mentioned before, the UAV-BSs work as the IAB nodes in the current scenario.
+They will measure the wireless link to all macro-BSs and select one with the best link quality as their donor-BSs.
+Once the wireless backhaul link between the UAV-BSs and their donor-BSs are established, the three sectors of the UAV-BSs will share this wireless backhaul link and provide access service to both normal users and MC users.
+For the users served by the UAV-BSs, the corresponding throughput depends not only on the access link but also on the wireless backhaul link.
 While selecting the access links, the users with too bad link quality, for instance, below a certain threshold, will be dropped.
-Then each non-dropped user can select its serving BS (a macro-BS or a UAV-BS) based on the end-to-end wireless path quality, which includes both the backhaul and access links if the UAV-BS is selected as the serving BS.

-To reduce the complexity and the load-bearing of the UAV-BS, it is assumed that the same antenna configuration is applied for both access and backhaul antennas of the UAV-BS.
+To reduce the complexity and the load-bearing of the UAV-BSs, it is assumed that the same antenna configuration is applied for both access and backhaul antennas of the UAV-BSs.

-In the current system, the TDD operation is applied, and the time slot pattern consists of downlink (DL), DL, uplink (UL), and DL, which is repeated with a periodicity of 2 ms. Considering that the 100 MHz bandwidth is shared between backhaul and access links, different time slots should be reserved for both links, which is denoted by the IAB duplex index as shown in Figure \ref{fig:Introduction}(c).
-Hence, two full TDD periods are required to cover all the cases, which lead to a total of eight combinations and four interference cases, denoted as: DL1, DL2, UL1, and UL2.
-For the UAV-IAB node, DL1 and UL1 are reserved for backhaul link transmission, while DL2 and UL2 are reserved for providing access services for users.
+The system operates under a TDD model, and the time slot pattern consists of downlink (DL), DL, uplink (UL), and DL, which is repeated with a periodicity of 2 ms \cite{3gpp.38.331}.
+The system bandwidth is 100 MHz, and it is shared between backhaul and access links.
+The time slots assigned for UL/DL Access/Backhaul links are shown in Figure \ref{fig:Introduction}(b) and (c).
+Two full TDD periods are required to cover all eight UL/DL Access/Backhaul combinations, which lead to four interference cases, denoted as: DL1, DL2, UL1, and UL2.
+As shown in Figure \ref{fig:Introduction}(b), for the UAV-IAB node, DL1 and UL1 are reserved for backhaul link transmission, while DL2 and UL2 are reserved for providing access services for users.
 For the donor-BS and all other macro-BSs, all the time slots can be used for access link transmission.